BrianLesko/204_E_OAKLAND/README.md

 ## Projects
 ### AutoCAD Floorplans
 8/15/23 - Posted plan views of each floor in 204 E Oakland.
-Using AutoCAD, the drawings were made with architecture/engineering line styles and standards.
+Using AutoCAD, the drawings were made with architectural line styles and engineering standards.
 ![](placeholder.png)
 ### Floorplan viewer app and Rental property blog
 9/30/23